-Turns out The Correspondent isn’t opening a U.S. newsroom after all
+Turns out The Correspondent isn’t opening a US newsroom after all

-Which was odd, since the organization raised $2.6 million in a crowdfunding campaign last fall with the express purpose of launching in the United States.
+Which was odd, because the organization raised $2.6 million in a crowdfunding campaign last fall with the express purpose of launching in the United States.

 At least, that’s what I thought.
 After all, I wrote an article titled, “The Correspondent launches campaign to bring its ad-free journalism to the US.”

-Note: Update: Jay Rosen, who is advising The Correspondent, has written a post in which he acknowledged that the company “screwed up its communications with members.”